Human beings are natural storytellers because our entire lives consist of stories.

 Again, grief in all its forms is different for everybody.
 It’s important to know that your journey won’t look exactly like the journey of others, so be conscious about what is effective for you and depletes you even more.

-Years later, on her deathbed, she made a major revision to that original text: that the 5 stages of grief are not linear.
+Years later, on her deathbed, she made a significant revision to that original text: that the five stages of grief are not linear.
 They aren’t stages at all, except for those who are facing their own death.

-The 5 stages –– denial, anger, bargaining, depression, and acceptance –– apply, according to Kuber-Ross to those who are experiencing their own demise.
-For those who are in the grieving process of someone they love, however, grief is more cyclical and the stages are not linear.
+The five stages –– denial, anger, bargaining, depression, and acceptance –– apply, according to Kuber-Ross, to those who are experiencing their own demise.
+For those in the grieving process of someone they love, however, grief is more cyclical, and the stages are not linear.